 One of our favorite, easiest and most economical meals is a pot of beans.
-If you’re looking to stretch a dollar or enjoy a filling meal (without a lot of calories) cooking beans is the way to go.
-Today I’m sharing how to cook black beans.
-Whether you use the stovetop, slow cooker, pressure cooker or Instant Pot this blog will tell you everything you need to know about how to cook black beans!
+If you’re looking to stretch a dollar or enjoy a filling side dish or meal, beans is the way to go.
+Save money by learning how to cook dried black beans in the Instant Pot, Crockpot or Stovetop!

 To date, Dan has lost eleven pounds and I’ve lost nine.
 We are well over halfway to our goal and are both excited about our accomplishment thus far!

 We haven’t felt deprived either.
 One thing that has really helped, is not eating empty calories.
-This is why I’m sharing my recipe today for Vegetarian Black Beans!
+This is definitely where beans come in!

 How long does it take to cook black beans?

-- Cooking the beans on the stove top will take anywhere from one to three hours, depending on the size and variety of beans.
+- On the stove top it will take anywhere from one to three hours, depending on the size and variety of beans.

 - Cooking black beans in the slow cooker takes about four hours on high.

-- Cooking black beans in an Instant Pot or pressure cooker will take just 45 minutes.
+- Using an Instant Pot or pressure cooker cooking time is reduced to just 45 minutes.

-I’ve used all three of these ways to cook black beans and by far my favorite is using my Instant Pot, surprise! 😀
+I’ve used all three of these ways to cook black beans and by far my favorite is using my Instant Pot!

 - The first thing you’ll do is chop and onion and mince some garlic.